gatou92/RealTimeLearningTracker/README.md

 python run.py
 ```

-Now that the server stores the succesfule learner profiles of a previous run of the MOOC, procced with the edX_MOOC_pages
+Now that the server stores the succesful learner profiles of a previous run of the MOOC, procceed with the edX_MOOC_pages

 ### 3. edX_MOOC_pages